Preconstruction And Delivery

 What ownership should keep in view.

-Schedule creation and milestone maintenance tied to trade sequencing.
+Schedule creation and milestone maintenance tied to trade sequencing, City of Georgetown permit review windows, and TxDOT frontage requirements.

-Progressive punch, startup, and turnover planning by area or phase.
+Progressive punch, startup, and turnover planning by area or phase, aligned to Williamson County Certificate of Occupancy timing.

 Service detail